The Edward R. Murrow Lifetime Achievement Award

 Since the 1990s, the Murrow School has honored the achievements of top leaders in the communication industry at the symposium.
 Each year’s honoree presents a public address on campus to highlight the symposium.

-Robert Siegel, senior host for NPR’s All Things Considered, will be a keynote speaker and Murrow Lifetime Achievement Award recipient at the 43rd Murrow Symposium.
-Mr. Siegel will speak about his distinguished career in broadcast journalism, his prolific work for NPR’s All Things Considered and Talk of the Nation as well as his commitment to upholding the legacy of Edward R. Murrow.
+Melissa Block, NPR special correspondent, will be a keynote speaker and Murrow Lifetime Achievement Award recipient at the 44th Murrow Symposium.
+Ms. Block will speak about her distinguished career in broadcast journalism, her prolific work for NPR’s All Things Considered, as well as her commitment to upholding the legacy of Edward R. Murrow.

-Robert Siegel will speak on Monday, March 26th at 7:00 pm in the CUB auditorium.
+Melissa Block will speak on Wednesday, April 3, 2019, at 7:00 pm in the CUB Auditorium.
 The award ceremony is open to all students, staff, faculty and the community.
 Event registration is mandatory as seats are limited.
+Registration will be open in early February.